-Although not all the 125 locations are places to donate plasma for money, some of their centers are strictly for blood donation only.
+Although not all 125 locations are places to donate plasma for money, some of their centers are strictly for blood donation only.

 Vitalant doesn’t pay you cash for donating plasma.
 Instead, you will receive Donor Rewards as compensation.
-The points you receive are redeemable through gift cards for items like hats and shirts, gift certificates from Amazon, Target, Fandango, Chipotle, Domino’s pizza, Cold Stone, and more.
+The points you receive are redeemable through gift cards for items like hats and shirts, gift certificates from Amazon, Target, Fandango, Chipotle, Domino’s Pizza, Cold Stone, and more.

 This reward program depends on your blood center and geography.
 To know more about where to find your local rewards, you may visit Vitalant’s website or contact your local donation center.